yongjunshin/Introduction_to_Software_Testing_for_Safe_AI/modules/01_fundamentals/2_testing_fundamentals.md

-We'll provide an overview of software testing concepts.
+We'll learn about an overview of software testing concepts.

 ---